November 27, 2020

-Contact tracing is a tool public health uses to stop the spread of diseases.
+Contact tracing is a tool public health uses to help slow the spread of diseases.
 The answers you give when a public health worker calls help stop the spread of COVID-19.

-Until there is a vaccine or a cure, contact tracing is the best way to keep people healthy.
+Until there is a vaccine or a cure, contact tracing is one of the best ways to keep people healthy.

 How contact tracing works

 No matter where someone is tested, a positive test for COVID-19 is reported to the health department.
-We call the person who tested positive to find out how they are doing, who they have been near, and where they might have been exposed to the virus.
+Under ideal circumstances, we call each person who tested positive to find out how they are doing, who they have been near, and where they might have been exposed to the virus.

 Our team members: